dipikasharmaprojects/TableauProject/README.md

 # TableauProject1
-Create Netflix dashboard with Tableau.
+Created Netflix dashboard with Tableau.
+# Open :
+Book1.twbx file to see the project in Tableau!